YeeTone/A3-CS109-2023Spring/docs/Readme.md

 </div>

 - Grand Cannon: The Grand Cannon is a larse artillery gun firing powerful heavy shells to an extreme range and causes considerable damage in the target area(blocks in red).
 However, it has a minimum range and cannot damage the enemy around it.
-Considering it is a defensive towel, the area captured by it(block in pink) is also unsafe.
+Considering it is a defensive tower, the area captured by it(block in pink) is also unsafe.

 <div align="">
     <img src="https://user-images.githubusercontent.com/64548919/225910076-cd679339-07f9-4af2-8753-f3b96164c39f.png" height=200>